Category: Genus page

 Anthophora

-Anthophora are zippy, fast-flying bees.
+Anthophora are zippy bees with a fast, hovering flight.
 Five species occur in our region, four of which nest in bare ground and one which nests in rotting wood.
 Ground-nesting species often form big nesting aggregations along exposed banks, eroded cliffs, and bare slopes.
-All species are chunky and hairy and superficially resemble bumble bees, but note the brushes…
+Anthophora have long tongues and often prefer foraging on tubular flowers.…